 “This boy was given into my custody as an infant on 7 October, 1812.
 I have instructed him in reading, writing, and the Christian religion.
 But I have never allowed him to take a step outside the house.
 Now he would like to be a cavalryman, thus Captain, take him or hang him.”

-Weickmann took him to the house of the Captain in question but he was away.
+Weickmann took him to the house of the captain in question but he was away.
 Not knowing where else to take him he decided to wait upon his return.
-In the meantime, his neighbours tried to feed the boy but he spat the food out as if disgusted by it.
+In the meantime, his neighbours tried to feed the boy, but he spat the food out as if disgusted by it.

-When Captain Wessenig returned he was shown the letter and knowing nothing of it decided to question the boy.
+When Captain Wessenig returned, he was shown the letter and knowing nothing of it decided to question the boy.
 But he could elicit no other answer to his oft repeated questions other than – I don’t know.
 Frustrated, he took the boy to the local police station where still unable or refusing to answer any questions he was provided with a pen and paper and instructed to write his name.
 This he did with great self-assurance writing in big bold letters – Kaspar Hauser.

 Kaspar, who stood at only 4’9″ inches and was estimated to be between 14 and 18 years old, was broad-shouldered and stocky with light-brown curly hair.
 His complexion was very fair as if he’d had little exposure to the sun.
-He had been found wearing a felt top hat, boots that were far too big for him, a grey cloth jacket, a linen shirt and trousers tied up with string.
-In his pockets were found a number of scrawled religious epigrams and some prayer beads.
+He had been found wearing a felt top hat, boots that were far too big for him, a grey cloth jacket, a linen shirt, and trousers tied up with string.
+In his pockets were found several scrawled religious epigrams and some prayer beads.
 A further search of his clothing discovered more letters.
 One was seemingly from his mother.
-It explained that Kaspar was the son of a cavalryman who had been killed when he was still an infant and for reasons that were unexplained he had been given into the care of a poor labourer.
+It explained that Kaspar was the son of a cavalryman who had been killed when he was still an infant and for reasons that were unexplained, he had been given into the care of a poor labourer.

 All of the letters ended with the same menacing demand to either take him or butcher him and appeared to have been written in the same hand.

-His behaviour was also unusual: He was afraid of the light but fascinated by bright colours and he became obsessed with shiny objects; he didn’t understand the danger of fire and injured himself more than once; when he saw his own reflection in a mirror he would search for the person he thought must be hiding behind it.
+His behaviour was also unusual: He was afraid of the light but fascinated by bright colours and he became obsessed with shiny objects; he didn’t understand the danger of fire and injured himself more than once; when he saw his own reflection in a mirror, he would search for the person he thought must be hiding behind it.
 He would also eat only black bread and water and seemed happiest when he was left on his own in the dark.

 People soon became fascinated with this Kaspar Hauser – who was he?
 Where was he from?
 Could he be a feral child?
 His case soon came to the attention of the scientific community.

 Kaspar spent the next two months of his life living in the local gate tower and it quickly became evident that first appearances had been deceptive for instead of being a sickly and crippled child he was in fact fit, healthy, strong, spry and had no difficulty in walking at all easily ascending the ninety steps to his room.
-But his behaviour remained unusual and he refused to change his diet of bread and water despite the many temptations on offer and would sit muttering to himself over and over again the same word – horse.
+But his behaviour remained unusual, and he refused to change his diet of bread and water despite the many temptations on offer and would sit muttering to himself over and over again the same word – horse.

-People would often visit just to gawp at him but he didn’t seem to mind.
+People would often visit just to gawp at him, but he didn’t seem to mind.
 Indeed, he enjoyed all the attention.
 Eventually he was handed over into the care of Friedrich Daumer, a local schoolmaster whilst his case was investigated by Paul Ritter von Feuerbach, the noted jurist and President of the Court of Appeals.
 In the meantime, tests were carried out on Kaspar in an attempt to ascertain the veracity of his story.

-So what was his story?
+So, what was his story?

 In his own account written just a year after he had first appeared, Kaspar explained that he had been raised in a cage seven feet long by five feet wide and only five feet high.
 The windows of the room he was kept in were boarded up and there was very little light.
 He was fed only black bread and water which he complained was often discoloured and bitter.
-He always slept deeply and sometimes when he awoke he would find that he had been washed, his clothes had been changed, and his hair cut.
+He always slept deeply and sometimes when he awoke, he would find that he had been washed, his clothes had been changed, and his hair cut.
 The person who did these things for him was a man, the same man who had brought him to Nuremburg.

 When on 17 October 1829, Kaspar who had by this time learned to enjoy food which had become his greatest pleasure did not appear for his midday meal.
 His absence so surprised Friedrich Daumer that he sent his servants to look for him.